awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartCelebrityRecognition.md

 Required: No

  ** [NotificationChannel](#API_StartCelebrityRecognition_RequestSyntax) **   <a name="rekognition-StartCelebrityRecognition-request-NotificationChannel"></a>
-The Amazon SNS topic ARN that you want Rekognition Video to publish the completion status of the celebrity recognition analysis to\.
+The Amazon SNS topic ARN that you want Amazon Rekognition Video to publish the completion status of the celebrity recognition analysis to\.
 Type: [NotificationChannel](API_NotificationChannel.md) object
 Required: No